DwainSnickles/Windows_Forms_Dotnet_Controls/README.md

-# Windows Forms Dotnet Control Collection
+z# Windows Forms Dotnet Control Collection
 Check back here often this is a work in progress here you will find many extened dotnet controls for win forms in one place.

 This will take some time to complete I currently have around 12 controls and more to come.